-he idea for Texas Regional Bank emerged in 2008 when four Valley businessmen recognized the community banking void in their local region.
-They realized, that since the introduction of interstate branch banking in the 1990s, the Rio Grande Valley had experienced tremendous consolidation of its privately-held community and regional banks.
-In just ___ years, locally-owned banks had decreased from approximately 55 to 15, reducing the banking choices for Rio Grande Valley residents by two thirds.
+The idea for Texas Regional Bank emerged in 2008 when four businessmen recognized the community banking void in their local region caused by the consolidation of privately-held community and regional banks.
+Over the years, locally-owned banks had decreased, reducing the banking choices in many parts of Texas.

-Michael Scaief, Bobby Farris, Tudor Uhlhorn and Bill Elliff already were,experienced leaders in many diverse lines of business and strongly committed to community service.
-Together, they set a goal of developing a regional banking franchise with banking centers in the major markets of the Valley.
+Michael Scaief, Bobby Farris, Tudor Uhlhorn and Bill Elliff, experienced leaders in business and the community, set out to develop a regional banking franchise committed to the success of the community.
 The group identified what had been successful among local regional banks in the past and adopted these strategies as operating principles.

 Key objectives in their business plan were to: